auchers/data-visualization-thesis/nyc-data-playground/README.md

 >`echo '{ "type": "FeatureCollection","features":'  >> buildings_lots_neighborhoods.geojson ; cat  buildings_lots_neighborhoods.json >> buildings_lots_neighborhoods.geojson ; echo '}' >> buildings_lots_neighborhoods.geojson`

 ## Step 6: Convert to MBTILES
+Our final step is to convert our geojson file into a format that mapbox can treat as a map layer.
+The best way to do this is using [tippecanoe](https://github.com/mapbox/tippecanoe), which offers many options for how to convert a vector tileset to MBTILES.

+The main issue with this type of data is that it is above the size that mapbox is willing to serve.
+Therefore, depending on the zoom level (and how much detail is within view) tippecanoe knows to drop the features that are least relevant.
+They do have a few options depending on what your priorities are.

 `--drop-fraction-as-needed` vs `-pd`